Download your guide to:

-A breast lift and implants refers to the combination procedure of a breast enlargement performed in conjunction with a breast lift.
+A breast lift with implants refers to the combination procedure of a breast enlargement performed in conjunction with a breast lift.

-A breast implant and lift is usually the preferred breast procedure for women who have excessive breast skin or drooping breasts.
-Also known as a mastopexy-augmentation, this procedure has the combined benefits of enlarging the breasts, enhancing the breast shape and projection, as well as tightening the skin and lifting the nipples.
+A breast implant with a lift also referred to as a boob job with implants is usually the preferred breast procedure for women who have excessive breast skin or drooping breasts.
+Also known as mastopexy-augmentation, this procedure has the combined benefits of enlarging the breasts, enhancing the breast shape and projection, as well as tightening the skin and lifting the nipples.
 The result is a more youthful breast shape, increased firmness and volume.

-If you fall into any of the following categories, you may be a suitable candidate for a mastopexy-augmentation.
+You may be a suitable candidate for a mastopexy-augmentation if:

-- Are your nipples/areola complexes lower than your lower breast line?
+- Your nipples and areola are lower than your lower breast line

-- Have your breasts lost elasticity post-pregnancy or weight loss?
+- Your breasts have lost elasticity following pregnancy or weight loss

-- Do you desire a fuller, firmer and more youthful breast shape?
+- You desire a fuller, firmer and more youthful breast shape

 If you’re suffering from the effects of sagging, asymmetrical breasts or drooping nipples, you can take advantage of our breast lift and implants procedure to enhance your overall breast size, shape and position.
 An initial consultation with Dr Mark Doyle is the first step to help assess your condition and determine your candidacy for this breast procedure.